wei1268/Identifying_HII_Regions/README.md

-I also wrote a paper, so you gotta read that first. before looking at this lmao
+I also wrote a paper, so you gotta read that first. before looking at this.